 Have you tried pickles and roast beef in the slow cooker?
 If not, would you?

-- 1 beef roast in the cut of your choice (I used Outside Round)
+- 1 beef roast in the cut of your choice (I've used Outside Round and Chuck Roast in the past)

 - 1 jar of dill pickles (1 L jar)